moamal01/RacketSport-Stroke-identification/README.md

 1. Identifying stroke frames — Marking the frames where a stroke occurs.
 2. Annotating stroke frames — Labeling each identified frame with the corresponding stroke type.
+3. Add phase classes.

 The relevant python scripts are found under `src/annotation`.

 1. Start by adding the video you want to annotate to the **videos** folder.
+It must be prefixed with "game_" and have a unique suffix.
+The suffix is currently a number.
 2. Then add or create a json file with the frames you wish to annotate with frames as keys and **empty_event** as value.

 ## Marking Stroke Frames - add_events.py